My mom is known for her creamy, garlic mashed potatoes.

 Cream cheese – The addition of cream cheese makes for extra creamy mashed potatoes.

 Garlic – Garlic is minced into fine pieces so it can be evenly distributed throughout the dish.
+I recommend using a microplane to grate the garlic.

 How to Make Garlic Mashed Potatoes